-- One can show that any labeling scheme for distance in trees needs to use labels of size at least $\Omega(\log^2 n)$ . - The distance encoder from Theorem 13.9 also supports decoders for other queries.
-To check for ancestry, it therefore suffices to check if p(u) is a prefix of p(v) or vice versa. - The nearest common ancestor is the last node that is on both p(u) and p(v), and the separation level is the length of the path to that node. - Two nodes are siblings if their distance is 2 but they are not ancestors.
+- One can show that any labeling scheme for distance in trees needs to use labels of size at least Ω(log n). - The distance encoder from Theorem 12.9 also supports decoders for other queries.
+To check for ancestry, it therefore suffices to check if p(u) is a prefix of p(v) or vice versa. - The lowest common ancestor is the node w that is on p(u) and p(v) and on the shortest path between u and v; the separation level of u and v is the distance of w to the root. - Two nodes are siblings if their distance is 2 but they are not ancestors.